DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 562: "Sometimes you just have to stare up close at noses." -DeviCat (17-Jan-19)
 * 563: "Glowsticks - it's positivity liquid in plastic ![devicatGLO](https://static-cdn.jtvnw.net/emoticons/v1/1291596/1.0) ![devicatGLO2](https://static-cdn.jtvnw.net/emoticons/v1/1291597/1.0) ![devicatGLO2](https://static-cdn.jtvnw.net/emoticons/v1/1291597/1.0) !" -CuteBugBubbles (19-Jan-19)
 * 564: "When I embrace the cuteness, the cuteness just... explodes." -DeviCat (19-Jan-19)
+* 565: "This is just how it is in the land of PhotoShop.
+We Frankenstein as we go." -DeviCat (20-Jan-19)
+* 566: "Aaah!
+I raised the whisker!
+I'm sorry, whisker!!" -DeviCat (20-Jan-19)
+* 567: "I forgot I made this mouth so cute!
+Let's borrow this mouth." -DeviCat (20-Jan-19)

-This list is missing 168 quotes, plus any that have been recently added.
+This list is missing 164 quotes, plus any that have been recently added.